pT-Scripts/GLFTPD-Scripts/README.md

 Install of glftpd scripts

+Put .sh file in /glftpd/bin and chmod +x
+Put .tcl file in eggdrop/scripts
+Load .tcl script in eggdrop config and rehash obot

 - I make the engine/main script in bash .sh file and simple use the .tcl to execute the .sh script and announce to irc.

   (main logic is always in the .sh file)